fMichaleczek/PSFactory/docs/USAGE.md

 ### How to create a new project

-To create a new project the command `New-FactoryProject` should be used.
+To create a new project the command `New-SnakeProject` should be used.
 Depending on the template used with the command the content in project will contain different sample content while some also adds additional pipeline jobs.
 But all templates (except one) will have the basic tasks to have a working pipeline including